 No tail docking in Finland and Sweden

 Pigs raised in Finland and Sweden always have tails.
 Sounds obvious, but the reality is different: tail docking is routinely done in many countries.
 Tails indicate the welfare of pigs: a stressed pig can bite the tail of its mate.
-On our farms in Estonia, tail docking is allowed if the welfare of the animal so requires.
+In Estonia, tail docking is allowed according to local regulations.

 Male piglets are castrated during their first week of life using local anaesthetics or anaesthesia.
 Only employees who have appropriate training are allowed to perform the operation.